Models Help Pinpoint Material for Better Nuclear Fuel Recycling

 Researchers hailed from several other institutions as well as those listed earlier, including University of California, Berkeley, Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, Brookhaven National Laboratory, and IMDEA Materials Institute in Spain.
 This work was supported by the Department of Energy Offices of Nuclear Energy and Science.

-Reference: Debasis Banerjee, Cory M. Simon, Anna M. Plonka, Radha K. Motkuri, Jian Liu, Xianyin Chen, Berend Smit, John B. Parise, Maciej Haranczyk, & Praveen K. Thallapally, Metal-Organic Framework with Optimal Adsorption, Separation, and Selectivity towards Xenon, Nature Communications June 13, 2016, doi: 10.1038/ncomms11831.
+Reference: Debasis Banerjee, Cory M. Simon, Anna M. Plonka, Radha K. Motkuri, Jian Liu, Xianyin Chen, Berend Smit, John B. Parise, Maciej Haranczyk, & Praveen K. Thallapally, Metal-Organic Framework with Optimal Adsorption, Separation, and Selectivity towards Xenon, Nature Communications June 13, 2016.

 About NERSC and Berkeley Lab